piyushmishra12/Fake-News-Detector/README.md

 1. Run using any IDE.
 (I use spyder from Anaconda), or
 2. Open terminal, cd into the folder and run `python fake.py`.

+## Contributing guidelines:
+Before working on an issue, please let me know that you're working on it.
+While making a pull request, please refer to the issue you worked on by using the "#" key.